ssciwr/dockerfile-kernel/docs/features/magics/stages.rst

 Stages
 ======

-List all the stages available to the Dockerfile kernel.
+List all the stages available to the Dockerfile Kernel.

 Stages are shown with their index, alias (if available) and image id.
-These can be used later for example in the context of multi stage builds.
+These can be used later for example in the context of `multi stage builds <https://docs.docker.com/build/building/multi-stage/>`_.

-..
-TODO: Link Multi Stage build

 Usage
 -----